Zoe Theatre: Construction

-The theater was designed by Ted Dell whose many talents included genuine artistry.
+The Streamline Moderne style theater was designed by Ted Dell.
+The building received an Annual Merit Award in Theatre Catalog's annual design review in 1951; it was one of thirty-six theaters nationwide and two in Illinois to earn the award.

-The building has a striking structural glass and stainless steel front.
+The building has a striking structural glass (commonly known as Vitrolite) and stainless steel front.
 Predominant colors when the Zoe first opened was rose and green with a smooth flowing marine theme carried out in the design.
 The air conditioning and heating system was the most modern and most automatic type available in 1950.
 The seats were more widely spaced than usual.
 A special feature of the theatre was a "cry baby" room for babies.

 The entry doors are solid panes of glass.
 Locks and closing mechanisms are concealed in small metal strips along the top and bottom.

-General Contractors were Eugene Dark and Sons, sheet metal work was done by Galloway Hardware of Pleasant Hill, Rex Fenton installed the heating and air conditioning units which are located in a small basement beneath the stage and Mike Carroll was the painting contractor.
+General Contractors were Eugene Dark and Sons, sheet metal work was done by Galloway Hardware of Pleasant Hill, Rex Fenton installed the heating and air conditioning units which are located in a small basement beneath the stage, and Mike Carroll was the painting contractor.

 Excavating was done by Pittsfield Sand and Gravel Company.
 Gravel was furnished by Ed Beard and concrete work was done by Frank Cawthon's crew.
 Building materials were furnished by Alexander Lumber Company.
 Glass was furnished by Pittsburgh Plate Glass Company.
 The marquee and box office was made and installed by C Bendsen Company of Decatur.